BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 ### VALIDATING YOUR TEAM

-1. Once you have configured all six Pokémon, click the "Validate" button at the top of the screen to ensure you meet [format](#format) requirements.
+1. Once you have configured all six Pokémon, click the "Validate" button at the top of the screen to ensure you meet [format](#format) requirements (See Figure 16).

 <p align="center">
   <img src="/Picture18.png" alt="Figure 16: Click the "Validate" button to verify your team is compatible">